LorenFrankLab/spyglass/docs/src/ForDevelopers/index.md

 This folder also contains a number of articles on understanding pipelines in order to develop your own.

-- [Code for Reuse](./Reuse.md) discussed good practice for writing readable and reusable code in Python.
+- [Code for Reuse](./Reuse.md) discusses good practice for writing readable and reusable code in Python.
 - [Table Types](./TableTypes.md) explains the different table motifs in Spyglass and how to use them.